cs-gy6903/2022-fall/project/README.md

 ### Server: HTTP Response

 Server should then respond with HTTP response.
-Note that response records will be encrypted by server application traffic key (from above).
-Its IV counter will also start at 0.

 The format of the HTTP response is similar to the request: